Eight steps to inclusive recruitment and workplace diversity

 This is not just good practice; there are instances of tribunals when applicants have won their case based on the inadequacy of the arrangements made.

-The more preparation you do for the interview, the less the danger of making a biased decision and the greater the chance that you will make an evidence-based decision because you know exactly what you are looking for and how to elicit the information you need.
+The more preparation you do for the interview, the less the danger of making a biased decision and the greater the chance that you will make an evidence-based decision.
+This is because you know exactly what you are looking for and how to elicit the information you need.
 Preparation involves agreeing in advance:

 - the individual roles of your panel members